lee2sman/processing-to-love/README.md

 * [Falling in Love with Lua](https://www.youtube.com/watch?v=3k4CMAaNCuk) YouTube video and [slides](https://docs.google.com/presentation/d/1K3GN5827gbqQZJzKu43kXPaW2cTkJWja8WWbrv2Wnmc/edit#slide=id.p), a tutorial on building a basic procedurally generated version of Mario in Love
 * Basic [Physics tutorial](https://love2d.org/wiki/Tutorial:Physics)
 * Love [Tile Tutorial](https://github.com/kikito/love-tile-tutorial/wiki) to make  tile-based game

+## Contributing

+I mostly have experience with Processing and p5.js and more limited experience with Love and Lua.
+Feel free to submit an issue, pull request or get in touch via email with any corrections or suggestions.

 # License